sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/contribute.md

     * We will review your suggested improvements, if they are within our board design standards and meet our product design requirements, we will flag these changes for our next board revision. *(Please note, that even if your suggestion is accepted, these changes may not be immediate.
 We may have to cycle through our current product inventory first.)*

 ## Contributors
-Let's provided some recognition to the contributors for this project!
+Let's provided some recognition to the contributors to this project!

 ![GitHub Contributors Image](https://contrib.rocks/image?repo=sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C)
 <br>